gesinger/usda-sr-parser/README.md

 database is created, if --db-only isn't passed as an argument, then the JSON document will be created as well.

+### TODO

+1. Remove constants file
+2. Remove structure from README
+3. Update README
+4. Make config passable
+5. Add in commented datatypes in objectifier
+6. Check if booleans are working
+7. Change objectifier to use mappings appropriately

 ## Structure

 ```json